 Preheat oven to 350 degrees F.

-In a large saucepan, over a low heat, add milk, butter, nutmeg, cinnamon, vanilla, brown sugar and rum raisins.
+Before anything, I did measure the butter using a online unit calculator, as sometimes I just guess.
+But this time, I wanted to do it properly.
+After that, in a large saucepan, over a low heat, add milk, butter, nutmeg, cinnamon, vanilla, brown sugar and rum raisins.
 Stir over low heat until fully incorporated (sugar will be dissolved, mixture will be warm.)

 In a large mixing bowl, add bread.
 Pour warm saucepan mixture over the bread.
 All liquid to soak into bread for at least 30 minutes.